Mark 13: The Temple's destruction (13:1–23)

 Jesus then returns to the Mount of Olives.
-Mark says that Peter, James, John, and Andrew asked Jesus privately, as he was sitting opposite the Temple on the mountain, "Tell us, when will these things happen?
+Mark recounts that Peter, James, John, and Andrew asked Jesus privately, as he was sitting opposite the Temple on the mountain, "Tell us, when will these things (plural) happen?
 And what will be the sign that they are all about to be fulfilled?"
-Jesus replies:
+Henry Alford argues that the use of the plural, these things, "implies that they viewed the destruction of the temple as part of a great series of events, which had now by frequent prophecy become familiar to them".
+Some translations revert to the singular: when will this happen?, for example the New Living Translation.

+Jesus replies, "beginning to tell them" (ἤρξατο λέγειν, ērxato legein):